 The following definitions are from An Encyclopedia of Freemasonry by Albert C. Mackey, M. D., 1884, a copy of which has been added to the Apocalyptic Synthesis Library (ASL).

-Please note that this text was block copied directly from the book.
-I am leaving older spelling as is without marking them (sic).
+Please note that the text in the following list was block copied directly from this book.
+I am leaving the older spelling as is without marking them [sic].
 I am also not citing pages because this is an alphabetical glossary of terms.
+See also List of Masonic rites (Wikipedia).

 Rite.
 The Latin word ritus, whence we get the English rife, signifies an approved usage or custom, or an external observance.
 Vossius derives it by metathesis from the Greek rpi&eiv, whence literally it signifies a trodden path, and, metaphorically, a long- followed custom.
 As a Masonic term its application is therefore apparent.
 It signifies a method of conferring Masonic light by a collection and distribution of degrees.
 It is, in other words, the method and order observed in the government of a Masonic system.
 The original system of Speculative Masonry consisted of only the three symbolic degrees, called, therefore, Ancient Craft Masonry.
 Such was the condition of Free- masonry at the time of what is called the revival in 1717.
 Hence, this was the original Rite or approved usage, and so it continued in England until the year 1813, when at the union of the two Grand Lodges the “Holy Royal Arch” was declared to be a part of the system; and thus the English, or, as it is more commonly called, the York Rite was made legitimately to consist of four degrees.
 But on the continent of Europe, the organization of new systems began at a much earlier period, and by the invention of what are known as the high degrees a multitude of Eites was established.
 All of these agreed in one important essential.
 They were built upon the three symbolic degrees, which, in every instance, constituted the fundamental basis upon which they were erected.
 They were intended as an expansion and development of the Masonic ideas contained in these degrees.
 The Apprentice, Fellow Craft, and Master’s degrees were the porch through which every initiate was required to pass before he could gain entrance into the inner temple which had been erected by the founders of the Rite.
 They were the text, and the high degrees the commentary.
 Hence arises the law, that whatever may be the constitution and teachings of any Rite as to the higher degrees peculiar to it, the three symbolic degrees being common to all the Rites, a Master Mason, in any one of the Rites, may visit and labor in a Master’s Lodge of every other Rite.
 It is only after that degree is passed that the exclusiveness of each Rite begins to operate.
 I have said that there has been a multitude of these Rites.
 Some of them have lived only with their authors, and died when their parental energy in fostering them ceased to exert itself.
 Others have had a more permanent existence, and still continue to divide the Masonic family, furnishing, however, only diverse methods of attaining to the same great end, the acquisition of Divine Truth by Masonic light.
 Eagon, in his Tuilier General, supplies us with the names of a hundred and eight, under the different titles of Rites, Orders, and Academies.
 But many of these are unmasonic, being merely of a political, social, or literary character.
 The following catalogue embraces the most important of those which have hitherto or still continue to arrest the attention of the Masonic student.